aoife-mulligan/ct413/README.md

 ### What is the purpose of this repository?

-This repository will serve as a method of version control for my project, and will aid in tracking progress and task management.
+This repository will serve as a method of version control for my project, and will aid in tracking progress and task management for the programming elements of my project.